Toolbox for WordPerfect

 // ...Main part of macro goes here...

-// Put this segment at the end or
+// Put this segment at the end of the macro and

 // wherever else the macro might exit:

 If (Not vRevCodeState)

-• Problems with Reveal Codes some versions of WordPerfect for Windows
+• Problems with Reveal Codes in some versions of WordPerfect for Windows

 However, in past years I have found some complications.

 1. Reveal Codes cannot be turned on in some early versions of WordPerfect (e.g., WP9) if the View menu choice is set to, say, "Two Page."
 Thus, macros which might be used in any WordPerfect version should first turn Page View on before turning Reveal Codes on; later, before it terminates, it should automatically reset the View (technically, the "display mode") to what it was before the macro started.

 2. A macro cannot set the View if the cursor is located inside a "substructure" — that is, if it is inside a header, footer, footnote, endnote, text box, etc. (This is true even if you try to use the View menu manually.)
 Thus, the macro should exit from any substructure first before adjusting the View and turning Reveal Codes on, and then return to the previous cursor location inside the substructure.

 • A macro solution that can be used with all versions of WordPerfect for Windows

 The following code deals with the above issues when the code sets Reveal Codes "on" (if it was not already on) and then, before the macro terminates, when it resets Reveal Codes to the state it was in before the macro was played.
 In other words, it restores the user's current setting to what it was before the macro was played.